Concordium/concordium.github.io/source/mainnet/smart-contracts/onboarding-guide-ethereum-developers/faq.rst

         abcdefgh

+.. dropdown::  Where can I find example smart contracts?

+    You can find example smart contracts in the `Concordium rust smart contract repo  <https://github.com/Concordium/concordium-rust-smart-contracts/tree/main/examples>`_.

 .. dropdown::  Where can I find a logged event on testnet/mainnet?

     You can look up a tx hash on the `dashboard <https://dashboard.testnet.concordium.com/lookup/13ded9aaf6085e970b2cf3874431de5805ffa35a553c93707d1863a8888e8aa4>`_.